floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_field_anonymization.md

 ```

 By default, Search Guard uses the blake2b hash algorithm to calculate the hash.
-This alogorithm strives a very good balance between speed and security and has built-in support for a salt for randomized hashing.
+This algorithm strives a very good balance between speed and security and has built-in support for a salt for randomized hashing.
 If you use the blake2b algorithm, you should [configure a custom hash salt](#configuring-the-hash-salt).

 Field masking plays well together with [field-level security](../_docs_dls_fls/dlsfls_fls.md).
 You just need to make sure that the fields you want to mask are not excluded from the result by the field-level security configuration.